 To see network events:

-- Select System > Network Events.
+- In the System section, select Network Events.

 - Next to an event, click .

 The Raw Message from the Firebox appears.

 - To close the Raw Message, click .

 The Type column shows the type of network event.